Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 If you don’t mind losing out on the camera, the second-gen Nest Hub is a more affordable alternative to the larger Hub Max.

-What You Should Know About Smart Displays
+FAQ: What To Know About Smart Displays

 Credit: